BuildCraft/BuildCraftGuide/guide_resources/assets/buildcrafttransport/compat/buildcraft/guide/en_us/pipe/diamond_fluid.md

 <lore>
-Allowing the sorting of fluids to so they can cross piplines?
+Allowing the sorting of fluids to so they can cross pipelines?
 Madness.
 </lore>
 <no_lore>
 A Diamond Fluid Pipe is used to transport fluids from a pipe in a direction set by its filter into a connecting pipe/tank.